chlohal/csci-160-hw2/README.md

 This gives a runtime complexity of $O(\text{sort} + n)$ = $O(n \log n + n)$ = $O(n \log n)$, since an optimized comparison sort will have a time complexity of $O(n \log n)$.

 The correctness is able to be derived from McIlroy's original solution for an arbitrary $k$, which is assumed to be correct.
-If his code is correct, then our algorithm is correct.
+If his code is correct, and all permissible assumptions from the assignment hold, then our algorithm is correct-- our algorithm is essentially a specialized version of his.